 EDUCATION Doctor of Philosophy, Information Sciences and Technology [Dec 2015] The Pennsylvania State University, University Park, PA Dissertation Title: The Collaborative Management of Patient Information Problems by Patient-Care Teams Dissertation Committee: Madhu Reddy (Advisor), Erika Poole, Mary Beth Rosson, Roxanne Parrott

 Bachelor of Science, Information Sciences and Technology [May 2004] The Pennsylvania State University, University Park, PA Focus: IT Integration, Project Management

-WORK EXPERIENCE Lecturer of Undergraduate Studies [Jan 2016 - Present] Pennsylvania State University, University Park, PA
+WORK EXPERIENCE Assistant Teaching Professor, College of Information Sciences and Technology [Jan 2016 - Present] Pennsylvania State University, University Park, PA

 Advise Schreyers Honors College students on their semester projects and review their final submissions

 Manage undergraduate and graduate teaching assistants